-Clients always need pharmacological and non-pharmacological treatment with asthma in an effort to overcome asthma recurrence.
+Clients always need pharmacological and non-pharmacological treatment with Asthma as an effort to overcome asthma recurrence.
 The pharmacological treatment uses inhalers and salbutamol (oral), while non-pharmacological uses medicinal plants such as turmeric mixed with chicken eggs as a medicinal herb.
-Fadzila, Bayhakki, & Indriati (2017)states that patients with asthma always provide a variety of pharmacological drugs used for the treatment of asthma in the form of tablets, syrups, and inhalers.
-According toZazuli, Ramasamy, & Adnyana (2018), Asthma medication is most often given, namely medicine through an inhaler that helps get the drug directly into the lungs' airways.
+Fadzila, Bayhakki, & Indriati (2017) (20) stated that patients with Asthma always provide a variety of pharmacological drugs used for the treatment of Asthma in the form of tablets, syrups, and inhalers.
+According to Zazuli, Ramasamy, & Adnyana (2018) (21), Asthma medication is most often given, namely medicine through an inhaler that helps get the drug directly into the lungs' airways.
 Meanwhile, salbutamol is one of them Fast-acting β 2-agonists are the drugs of choice to treat acute asthma attacks with the usual doses.
-Still, asthma medication choice depends on the severity or severity of the disease (Haryanti et al., 2016).
+Still, asthma medication choice depends on the severity or severity of the disease (22).

-Elderly clients with asthma take carbide, dexamethasone 0.5 tablets, 8mg bromhexine HCL, and 0.25 mg fargoxom every day because the history of disease suffered by the third respondent is not only asthma but also a history of heart disease (cardiomegaly).).
-Nejjari et al. (2016)revealed that asthma is not an uncommon disease in subjects aged 65 years and over.
-Asthma management in elderly patients controls symptoms and reduces aggravating triggers.
-There are essential exacerbation factors for older patients, including comorbidities, appropriate drug use, drug-drug interactions, drug side effects, and physiological differences 23
+Elderly clients with Asthma take carbide, dexamethasone 0.5 tablets, 8mg bromhexine HCL, and 0.25 mg fargoxom every day because the history of disease suffered by the third respondent is not only Asthma but also has a history of heart disease (cardiomegaly).
+Nejjari et al. (2016) (18) revealed that Asthma is not an uncommon disease in subjects aged 65 years and over.
+Asthma management in elderly patients is directed at controlling symptoms and reducing aggravating triggers.
+Particularly about older patients, there are essential exacerbation factors, including comorbidities, appropriate drug use, drug-drug interactions, drug side effects, and physiological differences (23).

-The use of drugs in the management of asthma is known as controllers and relievers.
+The use of drugs in the management of Asthma is known as controllers and relievers.
 Controllers are used in the type of medications taken daily on a long-term basis with anti-inflammatory effects.
-At the same time, the reliever is included in the types of drugs used during an asthma attack only to reduce symptoms (Airlangga, 2017).
-Udayani, Amin, & Makhfudli (2020)revealed that pharmacological medications are beneficial when asthma recurrence occurs, but it has side effects if not controlled medication in long-term use.
+At the same time, the reliever is included in the types of drugs used during an asthma attack only to reduce symptoms (24).
+Udayani, Amin, & Makhfudli (2020) (25) revealed that pharmacological medications are beneficial when asthma recurrence occurs, but it has side effects if not controlling medication in long-term use.
 Therefore, it is necessary to use non-pharmacological therapies through physical activity and breathing exercises that are developed to complement pharmacological drugs in improving asthma control.

-Non-pharmacological therapy used by clients with asthma is by participating in breathing exercises that can relieve asthma recurrence symptoms.
+Non-pharmacological therapy used by clients with Asthma is by participating in breathing exercises that can relieve asthma recurrence symptoms.
 The reason for participating in breathing exercises is to try to reduce the use of drugs.
-In line with Evaristo et al. (2020), Breathing exercises are a non-pharmacological intervention that can improve asthma control and have been considered a vital adjuvant to medical treatment.
+In line with Evaristo et al. (2020) (26), breathing exercises are a non-pharmacological intervention that can improve asthma control and have been considered a vital adjuvant to medical treatment.
 These exercises have been widely used because they are low cost, easy to apply, and safe.
 Breathing exercises can reduce the number of drug use by 86%, and some asthma patients are instructed to use breathing exercises before taking synthetic drugs whenever asthma symptoms show.

-Controlling diet and rest is also very important; besides using pharmacological and non-pharmacological drugs, the respondent's family tries to do the best possible to minimize the recurrence of asthma by routinely carrying out medical examinations with the doctor.
-Effort in Asthma control in children and adults is related to the family's knowledge.
-Apart from experience and medicine, the family also pays attention to the client's fitness so that asthma can be controlled.
-Therefore, the family should consult a doctor about proper precautions when an asthma attack worsens 27.
-As stated by K. Kumar, Hinks, & Singanayagam (2020)

-that Family prevention efforts are essential in determining the chosen treatment therapy so that it can help improve asthma control.
+Controlling diet and rest is also very important; besides the use of pharmacological and non-pharmacological drugs, the respondent's family tries to do the best possible to minimize the recurrence of Asthma by routinely carrying out medical examinations to the doctor.
+EffortAsthma control in children and adults is related to the knowledge that the family has.
+Apart from experience and medicine, the family also pays attention to the client's fitness so that Asthma can be controlled.
+Therefore, the family should consult a doctor about proper precautions when an asthma attack worsens (27).
+As stated by K. Kumar, Hinks, & Singanayagam (2020) (28) that family prevention efforts are essential in determining the chosen treatment therapy so that it can help improve asthma control.